 Some people feel like they don’t deserve a “happy ever after”.

 You need to get rid of these deconstructive feelings.
 Why?
-Because the world would simply be a better place if you’d be the happiest version of yourself.
+Because the world is simply a better place if you’re the happiest version of yourself.

 Need more convincing?
 Research has shown that happy people are healthier and more productive, achieving more.
+Happiness is even correlated to sustainable behavior!
 If you don’t believe that you deserve happiness, then think of it this way: a happier you can be more helpful to others and give back more to the community.

 You deserve to be happy because your happiness will help others.